 Refer to 4.2.2

 The NZ specific DRG B02W was created as a result of the rapid development of clot retrieval services.
 This service is subject to readiness and time dependency constraints.
 Analysis of cost and activity data was undertaken to improve the weights for this service, allowing for more accurate costing and declining length of stay.
-B02W was created in WIESNZ19 and remains still current in WIESNZ21 with a modified definition.
+B02W was created in WIESNZ19, revised in WIESNZ20 and remains still current in WIESNZ21.

 J11W Same Day Skin Lesion Procedures